smok-serwis/firanka/README.md

 Can be imported from _sai.series_.
 A generic abstract superclass for series - `Series` can be imported for checking if given object is a series.

+Series are immutable, but non-hashable.

+Read the source code of the [base class](firanka/series/series.py#L11) to get to know more about series operations.

 ### DiscreteSeries

 To use a _DiscreteSeries_ you must give it a set of data to work with.
 These